GoogleCloudPlatform/cloud-ops-sandbox/README.md

 ![Terraform][tf_badge]

-Cloud Operations Sandbox is an end-to-end demo that helps practitioners to learn about [Cloud Operations][cloud-ops] (formerly Stackdriver) and Service Reliability Engineering practices from Google.
+Cloud Operations (Ops) Sandbox is an end-to-end demo that helps practitioners to learn about [Cloud Operations][cloud-ops] (formerly Stackdriver) and Service Reliability Engineering practices from Google.